Mikejo5000/vsts-docs-pr/docs/repos/get-started/what-is-repos.md

 Git in Azure Repos is standard Git.
 You can use the clients and tools of your choice, such as Git for Windows, Mac, third part Git services, and tools such as Visual Studio and Visual Studio Code.

+### Connect your favorite development environment

 <div class="row">

 <div class="col-sm-6 col-md-6">

-<p>Connect your favorite development environment to Azure Repos to access your repos and manage your work.
-Azure Repos IDE integrations are available for the following:</p>
+<p>Connect your favorite development environment to Azure Repos to access your repos and manage your work.</p>

 </div>
 </div>